neve-linux/neveports/CONTRIBUTING.md

-# Contributing to cports
+# Contributing to nports

-While Chimera is not made of only `cports`, most people will probably want to contribute here.
+While Neve is not made of only `nports`, most people will probably want to contribute here.

 ## Getting started